Parides burchellanus

 Parides burchellanus is a species of swallowtail butterfly (family Papilionidae).
 It is endemic to Brazil.
+It is one of only two butterflies on the IUCN's 100 Most Endangered Species in the World, the other being Actinote zikani.

 Description

 Parides burchellanus is a large, velvet-black butterfly.
 The forewing is unmarked except for small, white marginal spots.
 The underside of the hindwing has small, red postdiscal spots.
 These are smaller and paler on the lower surface.
 The hindwing has a scalloped outer margin and a large androconial hair-pouch on the anal margin of the male.
 There are no tails.
 Apart from the hair-pouch, the sexes are alike.